IntelligentSystemsLab/ST-EVCDP/README.md

   year={2024},
   pages={1-14},
   doi={10.1109/TITS.2024.3401850}}

+@article{kuang2024unravelling,
+  title={Unravelling the effect of electricity price on electric vehicle charging behavior: A case study in Shenzhen, China}, author={Kuang, Haoxuan and Zhang, Xinyu and Qu, Haohao and You, Linlin and Zhu, Rui and Li, Jun}, journal={Sustainable Cities and Society}, pages={105836}, year={2024}, publisher={Elsevier}
+}
 ```

 Author: Haohao Qu (haohao.qu@connect.polyu.hk)

 ## Updates
+* **Sep.
+26, 2024: Our data analysis paper, which explores the relationship between price changes and demand, is now accessible at the [LINK](https://www.sciencedirect.com/science/article/pii/S2210670724006607?casa_token=iZXxEsQ6voEAAAAA:D5MgoyJf3LNAHF_VKKiwFBG51CeKOE86SY974d0Sj_RLy6_o0D093PecRoWPO_rA8h5Tc85y8A)**
 * July 11, 2024: Update 'duration.csv' in ST-EVCDP-v2.
 * July 8, 2024: We uploaded meteorological data collected from two weather stations for ST-EVCDP-v2, see link below.
 * **July 2, 2024: We are excited to announce the release of the early access version of ST-EVCDP-v2!
 You can download the data from [Google Drive Link](https://drive.google.com/drive/folders/1sqOUEpMh8VMiJhrT-MOn5OsB1-KirUVq?usp=drive_link).**